singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 </html>
 ```

+You can either leave the *default.html* alone and check out the basic site (which comes with additional links and documentation) or you try something out yourselves or use our slightly modified *default.html* content as seen above.

-We've just changed the sidebar links to link to netlify, Nanoc and GitHub, but feel free to try out some eRuby or one of the other layout languages.
+We've just changed the sidebar links to link to netlify, Nanoc and GitHub, but feel free yo try out some eRuby or one of the other layout languages.

 If you want more information about layouts in Nanoc, head over to Nanoc's excellent documentation on layouts and partials [here](http://nanoc.ws/doc/items-and-layouts/#layouts).